-The Best Face Wash for Your Skin Type, According to Dermatologists
+The Best Face Wash for Every Skin Type and Concern, According to Dermatologists

-A great skincare routine starts with the right cleanser.
+A great skincare routine starts with a clean slate.

 (Image credit: Future)

-Whether your skincare routine is 12 steps long or maxes out at three products, a cleanser should always be present.
-What that cleanser is?
-Well, it depends.
-Choosing the best face wash for your skin type isn’t a hoax—it’s easily the most important part of your routine.
+Whether your skincare routine is 12 steps long or maxes out at three products, it should always start with a good cleanser.
+Choosing the best face wash depends on several things—but before diving into that, take note that this is easily the most important part of your routine.
 “The right cleanser can help support healthy skin function,” explains Joshua Zeichner, M.D.
 FAAD and board-certified dermatologist.
 On the other hand, “choosing the wrong type of cleanser can negatively impact your skin by worsening existing skin issues or failing to address specific skin concerns,” adds Pooja Rambhia, M.D.
 FAAD and board-certified dermatologist.

 While you can never go wrong with a no-fuss, drugstore gentle cleanser to remove makeup, dirt, and oil, you might find a targeted cleanser helpful to address additional skin concerns.
 The ingredient makeup of the best face washes for dry skin or sensitive skin will likely be packed with ceramides and hyaluronic acid, while those for oily skin or acne-prone skin can contain detoxing, sebum-absorbing salicylic acid or tea tree extract.